-Le Marche Italy is a region in the central part of Italy to the East of Tuscany and Umbria, below Emiglia Romana and above Abruzzo.
-Le Marche shares many of their best geographical features but has added attractions for the intrepid traveller.
+Le Marche Italy is a region in the central part of Italy to the East of Tuscany and Umbria, below Emiglia Romana and above Abruzzo an has been a place of note since The Marches became part of the Italian Grand Tour.

-Often referred to as “The Marches”, Le Marche region is flanked by the Sibillini Mountains on the West and the Adriatic sea on the East.
-Le Marche Italy is a wonderful bucolic land of ancient farms with rich soil, rugged mountains, fortified medieval villages that still bear battle scars, a land of cultural richness, style, of toil and industry, and, naturally, sumptuous food and wine.
+Often referred to as “The Marches”, Le Marche Italy is a region is flanked by the Sibillini Mountains on the West and the Adriatic sea on the East.
+Travel to Le Marche Italy and you’ll experience a wonderful bucolic land of ancient farms with rich soil, rugged mountains, fortified medieval villages that still bear battle scars, a land of cultural richness, style, of toil and industry, and, naturally, sumptuous food and wine.

 They say that Le Marche is “all of Italy in one province”, and it is certainly one of the greenest, prettiest, friendliest, and most civilised Italian regions.

 But Le Marche Italy is relatively undiscovered and surprisingly accessible with 8 or 9 airports within a short drive.
 These days, journalists are lauding the Le Marche region and many consider it the new Tuscany.

 Modern tourism to Italy started In the 19th Century era when tourists came to Tuscany, Umbria and The Marches as part of the Victorian Grand tour.

 Le Marche region and especially Urbino had gained importance as the birthplace of the Renaissance in the middle ages, but now travellers to Le Marche had better modes of transport and could travel more extensively through this captivating region.

 Le Marche Italy – all of Italia in one region